Transport in Hong Kong

-Hong Kong has a highly developed and sophisticated transport network, encompassing both public and private transport.
-Based on Hong Kong Government's Travel Characteristics Survey, over 90% of the daily journeys are on public transport, the highest rate in the world.
-However, in 2014 the Transport Advisory Committee, which advises the Government on transportation issues, issued a report on the much worsened congestion problem in Hong Kong and pointed at the excessive growth of private cars during the past 10–15 years.
+Hong Kong has a highly developed transport network, encompassing both public and private transport.
+According to the Hong Kong Government's Travel Characteristics Survey, over 90% of daily journeys are on public transport, the highest rate in the world.
+However, in 2014, the Transport Advisory Committee issued a report on the worsening congestion problem in Hong Kong and pointed at the excessive growth of private cars over the past 10–15 years.

-The Octopus card, a smart electronic money payment system, was introduced in September 1997 to provide an alternative to the traditional banknotes and coins.
-Available for purchase in every stop of the Mass Transit Railway system, the Octopus card is a non-touch payment system which allows payment not only for public transport (such as trains, buses, trams, ferries and minibuses), but also at parking meters, convenience stores, supermarkets, fast-food restaurants and most vending machines.
+The Octopus card, a smart electronic money payment system, was introduced in September 1997 to provide an alternative to traditional banknotes and coins.
+Available for purchase and renewal in every stop of the Mass Transit Railway (MTR) system and at a select few ferry customer service centers, the Octopus card is a non-touch payment system which allows payment not only for public transport (such as trains, buses, trams, ferries and minibuses), but also at parking meters, convenience stores, supermarkets, select restaurants and most vending machines.

 Public transport statistics

 The average amount of time people spend commuting with public transit in Hong Kong, for example to and from work, on a weekday is 73 min.
-21% of public transit riders, ride for more than 2 hours every day.
-The average amount of time people wait at a stop or station for public transit is 14 min, while 19% of riders wait for over 20 minutes on average every day.
+21% of public transit riders ride for more than 2 hours every day.
+The average amount of time people wait at a stop or station for public transit is 14 min, while 19% of riders wait for over 20 minutes on average during their commutes every day.
 The average distance people usually ride in a single trip with public transit is 11.2 km, while 31% travel for over 12 km in a single direction.

 Rail transport

-Hong Kong has an extensive railway network, and the Hong Kong Government has long established that the public transit system has "railway as its backbone".
+Hong Kong has an extensive railway network, and the Hong Kong Government has long established that the public transit system has the "railway as its backbone".
 Public transport trains are operated by the MTR Corporation.
 The MTR operates the metro network within inner urban Hong Kong, Kowloon Peninsula and the northern part of Hong Kong Island with newly developed areas, Tsuen Wan, Tseung Kwan O, Tung Chung, Hong Kong Disneyland, the Hong Kong International Airport, the northeastern and northwestern parts of the New Territories.
 The Hong Kong Tramways operates a tram service exclusively on northern Hong Kong Island.
 The Peak Tram connects Central, Hong Kong's central business district, with Victoria Peak.